 To make your life easier, we’ve filtered the search by:

-If you want to find parking space, it is better to come outside of the peak times – the earlier the better.
+If you want to find a parking space, it’s better to come outside of peak times – the earlier, the better.
 It is the same way to find a good spot to lay your towel.

 Look at the sea conditions before driving to Mosteiros.
 Do not enter the water if the waves are big and if you do not see any swimmers in it.
-Also, be aware of the Portuguese man-o-war mostly in the springtime.
+Also, be aware of the Portuguese man-of-war, which is most prevalent in the springtime.
 This is a type of ‘jellyfish’ that is very harmful and can lead to severe burns.

 Have a Barbecue at the Grill Areas

 Along the coast of Mosteiros town, you will find several barbecue areas with different views of the ocean and the islets.
-Grilling your food is a very popular thing to do in the Azores.
-This is a great way to end the day and Mosteiros is the perfect place to do so because of its unique location to watch the sunset as you eat your dinner.
+Grilling your food is a popular activity in the Azores.
+This is a great way to end the day, and Mosteiros is the perfect place to do so, thanks to its unique location, which allows you to watch the sunset while enjoying your dinner.

-If you do not want to make your meal, there are many good restaurants around town.
-The speciality of this area is seafood: roasted octopus, barnacles, limpets, slipper lobsters, and of course any fresh fish.
+If you prefer not to cook, there are many excellent restaurants in town.
+The specialty of this area is seafood: roasted octopus, barnacles, limpets, slipper lobsters, and, of course, any fresh fish.

 Ponta da Ferraria Hot Spring

-Ponta da Ferraria is one of the hot springs on São Miguel island, but this one is very special.
-Indeed, what makes it unique is the fact that the hot water is inside the ocean, and not in a pool built by men.
+Ponta da Ferraria is one of the hot springs on São Miguel island, but this one is special.
+Indeed, what makes it unique is that the hot water is located inside the ocean, rather than in a pool constructed by humans.
 You can also go all the way to Mosteiros and watch the sunset.

-Sete Cidades is a picturesque little town with only about 800 inhabitants.
-Located at the bottom of the volcanic crater, this village by the lake is peaceful and relaxing to take a stroll.
-Don’t forget to visit its well-known Church of São Nicolau.
+Sete Cidades is a picturesque town with approximately 800 inhabitants.
+Located at the bottom of the volcanic crater, this village by the lake is peaceful and relaxing for a stroll.
+Don’t forget to visit the well-known Church of São Nicolau.

-If you follow the coastal road, not far from Praia dos Mosteiros, you will find wonderful natural pools made of volcanic rocks with the most transparent water inside.
-Forget about the sand mess in your hair and stuck on your skin, at the natural pools you can lay your towel on the dried lava flows.
+If you follow the coastal road, not far from Praia dos Mosteiros, you will find fantastic natural pools formed from volcanic rocks with crystal-clear water.
+Forget about the sand mess in your hair and on your skin; at the natural pools, you can lay your towel on the dried lava flows.

 You can often see local children jumping from the rocks into the deeper pool.
 Swim in the pristine waters of Poço da Pedra, known to have special medicinal properties.
-The water is always renewed by natural tides but some algae stay in.
+Natural tides constantly replenish the water, but some algae remain.

 Complementary Information